Integrate passkeys into your Flutter apps with our open-source passkeys package

 For simplicity, a single stateful widget is created which represents a login, signup and logged-in page dependent on the state of the application.

-Upon initialization,an instance of PasskeyAuth is created,which handles the authentication process and receives SharedRelyingPartyServer as implementation in its constructor.
+Upon initialization a shared relying party server by Corbado is started and used in the following sections.
 In step 5.2, we will show how to replace the current implementation with your own passkey infrastructure.

 That's it concerning the UI of the Flutter application.